Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Comparison with Primer3Plus

-In this section, the Table \ref{tab: Primer3_vs_C-VAE} shows the result of primer pairs generated by using our deep-learning method for both the forward and reverse primers and compare it with the result using Primer3Plus.
+This appendix compares Primer C-VAE with Primer3Plus.
+Table~\ref{tab: Primer3_vs_C-VAE} summarizes primer pairs generated by our deep-learning pipeline (including both forward and reverse primers) and contrasts them with primer pairs generated using Primer3Plus under the corresponding settings.

 \end{appendices}